-The log supply on the Coast is currently dominated by four companies: Western Forest Products, Island Timberlands, Interfor and Timber West.
-The coastal log supply is currently furnishing about twenty-five sawmills, twenty one shake and shingle mills, three plywood plants and five pulp & paper mills.
-Cumulative AAC is about 22.4 million cubic metres.
-There are very few pine stands, hence the MPB-epidemic is not a concern and the forecast annual allowable cut is quite stable.
-Sawlog and pulp log demand from this AAC is currently forecast to remain fairly constant at about 9.4 million cubic metres.
-Thus a sizeable inventory of surplus standing timber exists.
+The log supply on the Coast is currently dominated by four companies: Western Forest Products, Island Timberlands, Interfor and TimberWest.
+The coastal log supply is currently furnishing about twenty-four sawmills, twenty-one shake and shingle mills, three plywood plants and five pulp & paper mills.
+Cumulative AAC is about 21.6 million cubic metres including contributions from the private timber supply.
+There are very few pine stands, hence the MPB-epidemic is not a concern and the forecast annual allowable cut is stable, albeit falling slowly.
+Log demand from all sources is currently about 17.5 million cubic metres and is forecast to rise slowly to just over 18 million cubic metres into the mid-term.
+Thus, a sizeable inventory of surplus standing timber exists in this region.